nordic-krch/zephyr/doc/kernel/other/ring_buffers.rst

 Ring Buffers
 ############

-A :dfn:`ring buffer` is a circular buffer of 32-bit words, whose contents are stored in first-in-first-out order.
-Data items can be enqueued and dequeued from a ring buffer in chunks of up to 1020 bytes.
-Each data item also has two associated metadata values: a type identifier and a 16-bit integer value, both of which are application-specific.
+A :dfn:`ring buffer` is a circular buffer, whose contents are stored in first-in-first-out order.
+It can operate in two modes: as a ring buffer of 32-bit words data items with metadata or raw bytes.
+In the first mode, data items can be enqueued and dequeued from a ring buffer in chunks of up to 1020 bytes and each data item has two associated metadata values: a type identifier and a 16-bit integer value, both of which are application-specific.

 .. contents::
     :local: